Frog King Kwok. Image courtesy 10 Chancery Lane Gallery, Hong Kong.

 Beginning his career studying traditional artistic practices, Frog King has since transformed his style, incorporating ink painting with performance and installation.
-His time living in New York during the 1980s had a particularly strong impact; immersing himself in the live art movement, Frog King coined the phrase hark bun lum (the Cantonese term for happenings).
+His time living in New York during the 1980s had a particularly strong impact; immersing himself in the live art movement, Frog King coined the phrase hark bun lum (the Cantonese term for 'happenings').
 In 2011, Frog King represented Hong Kong at the 54th Venice Biennale with his exhibition Frogtopia・Hongkornucopia, and has since gained increasing recognition for his eccentric practice.
 Today, Frog King is unmistakable, choosing to dress in his 'froggy' outfit at exhibition openings and performances—a living embodiment of his art.

 This month, Frog King is participating in Mobile M+ : Live Art, putting together an exhibition which reinterprets his seminal performance works from mid-to-late 1970s, such as his plastic bag project Kwok in Beijing (1979), in a site-specific installation at Connecting Space, North Point.
 Mobile M+: Live Art positions Frog King's early performance works alongside the likes of John Cage, whom he sites as a key influence after meeting him in New York, and young Hong Kong performance artist Pak Sheung Chuen, accentuating Frog King's pivotal role in the growth of the city's performance art culture.
 Simultaneously, the artist is also enjoying a solo exhibition at 10 Chancery Lane Gallery, showing a selection of his most recent ink paintings and an installation work at its space in central Hong Kong.

 In the seventies, I based my work on the conceptual.
 Before I do a visual work, I draw the idea.
 In my mind, in my head, it is spinning very fast.
-I'm a Pisces; Pisces have many ideas—very artistic.
+I'm a Pisces; Pisces have many ideas and are very artistic.
 Conceptual art is about what's inside the mind.
-And when you're doing something, it has no meaning, no related regulation or things.
-So inside I am innocent, innocent and naive.
+And when you're doing something, it has no meaning or regulations.
+So inside I am innocent and naive.

-How would you describe what led you to create the art you make?
+What led you to create the art you make?

-Initially, I joined a community of people where a lot of them were making a product and creating their shows.
-When I went to openings in the 70s—with people holding champagne or some wine, standing there, dressed up nicely, that kind of party—I felt uncomfortable.
-So many times, I went and made trouble.
+Initially, I joined a community of people, and a lot of them were creating their own shows.
+When I went to openings in the seventies—with people holding champagne or wine, standing there, dressed up nicely, that kind of party—I felt uncomfortable.
+So, many times, I went and made trouble.
 Sometimes I threw things around and also complained—many times people kicked me out.
-But actually I was the one who wanted to balance the community.
+But actually, I was the one who wanted to balance the community.
 To raise the question of 'what is art?'

-In the ‘80s, I felt that New York was the capital of art in the world, so I went to New York and explored the art life, coming back to Hong Kong around 20 years later.
+In the eighties, I felt that New York was the capital of art in the world, so I went to New York, coming back to Hong Kong around 20 years later.

-You were trained in traditional calligraphy, ink painting, Chinese poetry and philosophy, but today your work is very different.
+You were trained in traditional calligraphy, ink painting, Chinese poetry, and philosophy, but today your work is very different.
 How do you feel your traditional grounding influences or impacts on the work that you produce today?

 So the traditional is your grounding point, your mother tongue?

+Yes, my mother tongue.
 But say you go to an opening; no matter how fashionable you are you're still a regular.
-You can wear your jewellery or your clothing by the name brand, and you're still a regular.
+You can wear your jewellery or your branded clothing, and you're still a regular.
 There are too many of those things.
 You have to be different, and you have to be individual.
 You have to have the spirit that stands out in the community.

 It depends.
 Sometimes I empty my brain before walking into the gallery and begin working by chance.
 John Cage used chance to make his work, and I also use this direction, fitting together many chances.
-It's like a madness, each chance is a ping-pong, it's a beat, which together turns into one unifying system.
-Still you can look, play.
-Play is playing, but inside the mind is very serious, you have to have the philosophy to discipline yourself.
+It's like a madness; each chance is a ping-pong, it's a beat, which together turns into one unifying system.
+You can still play, but the mind is very serious.
+You have to have the philosophy to discipline yourself.